TritonDataCenter/triton/docs/developer-guide/repos.md

 * [sdc-amonadm](https://github.com/joyent/sdc-amonadm): SDC monitoring configuration tool

-cloudapi and the administrative tools call out to the internal REST APIs to manage the system:
+Cloudapi and the administrative tools call out to the internal REST APIs to manage the system:

 * [sdc-amon](https://github.com/joyent/sdc-amon): SDC internal API and agents for monitoring and alarming